Frequently Asked Questions (FAQ)

-The invention must fulfil the requirements of novelty, an inventive step, and commercial applicability.
-The invention must be described precisely and indicated through patent claims in the patent application.
-In addition to formal information on the applicant and inventor, an application must be submitted to the patent office for the granting of a patent and fees must be paid.
-If a patent is granted, it may run for 20 years from the application date.
-Increasing annual fees fall due starting from the 3rd year.
+The invention must incorporate novelty, an inventive step, and commercial applicability as fundamental requirements.
+The invention must be described precisely in the patent application and documented in the patent claims.
+In addition to formal information on the applicant and inventor, an application must be submitted to the patent office for the granting of a patent, and fees must be paid.
+If a patent is granted, it is valid for 20 years from the application date.
+Incremental annual fees are due starting from the third year.

-The subject of a patentable invention must be technical in some form.
-It may be a device, machine, appliance, chemical substance, mixture of substances, operating procedure, manufacturing process and its product, or procedural use.
-For example discoveries, scientific theories, aesthetic creations, and plans and rules for intellectual activities, are not patentable.
+The subject of a patentable invention must be technical in nature.
+In other words, it may be a device, machine, appliance, chemical substance, mixture of substances, operating procedure, manufacturing process and its product, or procedural use.
+For example, discoveries, scientific theories, aesthetic creations, and schemes and rules for intellectual activities are not patentable.

 A patent protects an invention from imitation by third parties.
-The right to the invention can be marketed to interested parties through award of a license or used internally in the form of foundations of companies.
-“Intellectual property” is placed under protection.
-As a result it constitutes a time-limited monopoly.
+The right to the invention can be marketed to interested parties, who are granted a license, or be used by the inventors to found companies.
+The intellectual property, as it is known, is then placed under legal protection.
+As a result, it constitutes a limited monopoly.

-Other property rights include the utility model for inventions and the registered design for aesthetic design or models.
+Other industrial property rights include the utility model, which is for technical inventions, and the registered design, which is for aesthetic designs or models.
 Copyright protects works of art, science, and literature, e.g., text-based works.
 These also include computer programs.
-The name of goods and services may be protected as brands.
-Other property rights are included in the Plant Variety Protection Act for plant varieties and the Semiconductor Protection Act for microelectronic semiconductor products.
+The names of goods and services may be protected as brands.
+Other property rights are included in the German Plant Variety Act for plant varieties and the German Semiconductor Protection Act for microelectronic semiconductor products.

-For a German patent application valid in Germany the following costs are currently incurred, which are payable to the German Patent and Trade Mark Office (DPMA):
+The following costs are currently incurred for a German patent application valid in Germany, as payable to the German Patent and Trade Mark Office (DPMA):

 - Research: 300 euros

 - Investigation procedure: 350 euros